MicrosoftDocs/security/zero-trust/user-access-productivity-validate-trust.md

 This includes using Zero Trust to explicitly validate trust for all access requests for:

 - [Identities](#identities)

-  Require Passwordless or multi-factor authentication (MFA) for all users and measure risk with threat intelligence and behavior analytics.

 - [Endpoints](#endpoints)

-  Require endpoint (device) integrity and health compliance for access.

 - [Apps](#apps)

-  Enable Azure Active Directory (Azure AD) for all SaaS apps and VPN authentication and publish legacy on-premises and IaaS-based Web services with Azure AD Application Proxy.

 - [Network](#network)

-  Apply additional traffic filtering and segmentation to private networks to protect business critical data and applications.

 After completing this step, you will have built out this part of the Zero Trust architecture.